djleamen/Scrozam/README.md

 ---

-# Scrozam
+# Scrozam!

-Scrozam is a web application that detects songs using the ACRCloud API and scrobbles the identified tracks to a user's Last.fm account.
+*Scrozam!* is a web application that detects songs using the ACRCloud API and scrobbles the identified tracks to a user's Last.fm account.

 ## Technologies